phkaeser/wlmaker/doc/ROADMAP.md

 ## Plan for 0.3

 * Bugfixes
-  * Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.
+  * [done] Fix issue on fullscreen: The window border is kept, having the window off by 1 pixel.
   * Fix bug: When switching workspace, pointer state appears to be reset.

 * [done] Screensaver support.